department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/index.md

 * **Use at least [1 spacing unit]({{ site.baseurl }}/foundation/spacing-units) separating tappable elements.**

+* **Prioritize a clear and concise button label and only use `message-aria-describedby` when it enhances understanding and accessibility.** The `message-aria-describedby` property emulates HTML's `aria-describedby` due to web component limitations.
+It allows adding an additional description that is visually hidden, but screen reader accessible.
+  * When to use:
+    * **Providing additional context or instructions.** If the button label is concise but requires further explanation.
+  * When _not_ to use:
+    * **Duplicating information.** If the button's label is clear and concise, adding additional information may be redundant and cumbersome for users of assistive technology.
+    * **Providing essential information.** Crucial information for the button's purpose should be the button label itself, _not_ solely relying on an additional description.

 {% include content/links-vs-buttons.md %}

 {% include a11y/do-not-disable-buttons.md %}